MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpCompliancePolicy.md

 - The third command stores the Microsoft 365 Copilot location (470f2276-e011-4e9d-a6ec-20768be3a4b0) in the variable named $loc.
 Update the $loc value based on the Inclusions/Exclusions scoping that you want to provide.

-- The fourth command creates the DLP policy using the $loc variable for the value of the Locations parameter.
-Replace "Policy Name" with the name you want to use.
+- The fourth command creates the DLP policy using the $loc variable for the value of the Locations parameter, and "Copilot Policy" as the name of the policy (use any unique name).

 - The fifth command creates the variable named $advRule.
 The advanced rule needs to be updated depending on the grouping of labels you want to provide as input.

-- The last command creates the DLP rule.
-Replace "Rule Name" with the name you want to use.
-Replace "Policy Name" with the name value from the fourth step.
+- The last command creates the DLP rule with the name "Copilot Rule" (use any unique name).
+Use the name of the DLP policy from step four as the value of the Policy parameter.

 ## PARAMETERS